open-component-model/ocm-website/content/en/docs/guides/getting-started-with-ocm-flux.md

 2 directories, 5 files
 ```

-And if we examine the blob itself further we can see that it in fact contains our content:
+And if we examine the blob itself further we can see that it in fact contains our content (the deployment.yaml):

 ```
 $ cat ./component-archive/blobs/sha256.9d0f28a66f76a31d5d21ac96eb8d0ce34544e8804eaf5288cd43624467a25fef | gzip -d